vikbehal/Explore/Power BI/Day 6.md

   -Used automatically everywhere e.g. when column is dragged into report
   -Inactive relationship
   -Indicated by dotted line
-  -Usable only with special DAX functions
+  -Usable relationship only with special DAX functions
+7. **Demo: Relationships**
+   -*It is important to setup data model properly otherwise Data Refresh might fail.
+E.g. if you have a 1:M relationship which is incorrectly mapped as 1:1, and Data Refresh brings data which does not conforms to 1:1, the Data Rerfesh would fail*

 ## Tips
 1. Ctrl+C, Ctrl+V to duplicate a report